CodeLikeAlexito/invoice-taulia/README.md

 ```
 DELETE /invoices/{id}
 ```
+This are just some of the main endpoints, you can check all of them in the swagger.
 ## Error Handling
 The microservice handles errors such as invalid input, non-existing invoices, etc., and returns appropriate error responses with status codes.